Conseil d'État: Major rulings of the Council of State

-French Institute of Administratives Sciences
+French Institute of Administrative Sciences

 The Council of State is linked to the French Institute of Administrative Sciences (IFSA).
 The vice-president of the Council of State is the president of the IFSA and its main members are state counselors.

-In 2009, the Council of State hosted IFSA's annual conference which was organized on the theme: "public security : partnership between public power and private sector."
+In 2009, the Council of State hosted IFSA's annual conference which was organized on the theme: "public security: partnership between public power and private sector."